Riccardo-Zanutta/buttons-collection.scss/README.md

 So if you want to create a new button, or change the color, ovverride or create a new button class, simply @include your desired mixin in the **buttons.scss** file.

+Note that there are some helper classes to increase/decrease the size of the buttons and to make them rounded.

 Examples
 --------